-The Bioinformatics Core Facility is designed to provide services and resources that will assist the Notre Dame Research community from project development through publication.
-Our analysts work to identify appropriate experimental design, provide guidance for data processing and analysis of genomics datasets.
+The Bioinformatics Core Facility team provides services and resources to assist the Notre Dame research community from project development through publication.
+Our analyst works to identify appropriate experimental design, and provide guidance and services for data processing and analysis of genomics datasets.
 Often these datasets are from non-model organisms with complex genomic backgrounds.
 Services are available to support a range of applications including Transcriptomics, small RNA, Whole genome sequencing, ddRAD-seq, Epigenomics, Metagenomics, and more.

 - MetaCore Pathway Analysis – Integrated software suite for functional analysis of Next-Gen Sequencing, variant, CNV, microarray, metabolic, SAGE, proteomics, siRNA, miRNA, and screening data

-- Ingenuity Pathway Analysis – Web based software application for the analyis, integration, and interpretation of data derived from gene, transcript, and protein expression data
+- Ingenuity Pathway Analysis – Web based software application for the analysis, integration, and interpretation of data derived from gene, transcript, and protein expression data

 - Sequencher – DNA sequence assembly software for windows